ravindramohith/FastChat/README.md

 - If B is offline then the encrypted message is stored in the database.
 Once B comes online, he recieves the message through the server he connected from the database

 ### Encryption
-- We used bcrypt for encrypting passwords and stored in database.
+- Used bcrypt for encrypting passwords and stored in database.
 We took a fixed salt.
 Since decrypting from encrypted password is not possible, any other person cannot know the password of client even though they have access of database.
-- We used rsa encryption for the messages and send the encrypted message to server.
+- Used rsa encryption for the messages and send the encrypted message to server.
 Only the sender and reciever(might be a person(personal message) or a set of people(group message)) will know what the message is.

 ### Load Balancing
-- We distributed the clients among the servers equally using load_server so that the work load is equally balanced.
+- Distributed the clients among the servers equally using load_server so that the work load is equally balanced.
 - For the intercommunication between the servers we are running the master_server that acts as a intermediate in message transfer from a server to another server

-## Team Members Contribution

-Most of the work we have done in team and helped each other

-Major contributions:
-- Adithya Rao: Personal Chat and Encryption
-- Mohith: Group Chat and Load balancing
-- Nithin: DataBase and Encryption